 We often think of acid burns, and inflammation, e.g. when excess stomach acid causes heartburn.
 But uric acid is very weak.
-It causes no direct pain, but indirectly it can lead to the worst pain know to man.
-When you understand how it works, you are best placed to avoid all four types of gout acid pain.
+It causes no direct pain, but indirectly it can lead to the worst pain known to man.
+When you understand how it works, you are best placed to avoid all five dangers of uric acid pain.

 - 1. Acute Gout Attack

-- 2. Gout Acid Kidney Stones
+- 2. Uric Acid Kidney Stones

 - 3. Tophaceous Gout